Oscar Muñoz: Chronology

-Liberal Party candidate Ernesto Samper is elected President of Colombia.
-His administration (until 1998) is compromised when is revealed that his campaign was financially supported by the Cali Cartel.
+Liberal Party candidate Ernesto Samper is elected President of Colombia until 1998.
+His administration is compromised when it is revealed that his campaign was financially supported by the Cali Cartel.
 To prove his innocence, Samper launches a sustained attack against the cartel’s leaders.
-President Samper’s government suffers important setbacks against the FARC (Revolutionary Armed Forces of Colombia), when this guerrilla group takes prisoner a record number of soldiers and officers of the Colombian Army.
+President Samper’s government suffers important setbacks against the FARC (Revolutionary Armed Forces of Colombia), when this guerrilla group takes a record number of soldiers and officers of the Colombian Army prisoner.

 The exhibition The Color of Death in Cali includes Beatriz González’s One Swallow Doesn’t Make a Spring.
 The painting, about a massacre in the town of Segovia, shows the anguish of the victim’s family while surrounded by general indifference.9 Author Fernando Vallejo publishes The Virgin of the Assassins, drawing on his experiences with drug violence in Medellín.
 The book, a paradigmatic example of Colombian literature of this period, is later adapted into an internationally acclaimed film.